adwait1-g/adwait1-g.github.io/index.md

 Any aspect of a firm's operations is of interest to me.
 To be a bit more specific, the following are the fields I am exploring.

+1. Machine Learning, Artificial Intelligence and its applications in solving Operations and Logistics problems.
-1. Information Systems, IT Management and Strategy, Cyber-Risk Management, Cybersecurity in Finance.
+2. Information Systems, IT Management and Strategy, Cyber-Risk Management, Cybersecurity in Finance.
 Previously, I wrote quite a bit on cybersecurity, [take a look](/cybersecurity/) if it interests you.
-2. Operations and Logistics Management
+3. Operations and Logistics Management
-3. Management Science and Operations Research
+4. Management Science and Operations Research

 Along with that, I find the Aviation & Airport Industry, and the Energy Industry very interesting.
 I do some light reading on these.